WOVO (FM)

-WOVO (96.7 FM) is a country music–formatted radio station licensed to Auburn, Kentucky, United States, and serving the Bowling Green area.
+WOVO (96.7 MHz) is a country music–formatted radio station licensed to Auburn, Kentucky, United States, and serving the Bowling Green metropolitan area.
 The station is owned by Seven Mountains Media.
 The station share studios on Scottsville Road in southern Bowling Green, and the station's transmitter is located in northwestern Allen County just east of Alvaton.

 History

 As WLBJ-FM (1963–1987)

 On December 11, 1963, Bowling Green Broadcasters, Inc., a subsidiary of Bahakel Communications and owner of WLBJ (1410 AM), received a construction permit to build a new FM radio station in Bowling Green on 96.7 MHz.
 WLBJ-FM began broadcasting in May 1965.
 This was the first time WLBJ had offered an FM service since the early 1950s, when it owned WBON, later WLBJ-FM.

 By the late 1970s, the station was airing an album-oriented rock format known as "Natural 97 FM".
 This shifted to contemporary hit radio "BJ-97" in 1980.